GoogleContainerTools/jib-extensions/first-party/jib-quarkus-extension-maven/README.md

 ## Standard Jib Configurations Being Ignored

-By the way Quarkus needs to run (via `java -jar quarkus-runner.jar`), some standard Jib configurations will have no effect:
+By the way Quarkus needs to run (via `java -jar quarkus-runner.jar` or `java -jar quarkus-app/quarkus-run.jar`), some standard Jib configurations will have no effect:

 - `<container><mainClass>`
 - `<container><entrypoint>` (Note `<container><args>` continues to work.)